Saturday, January 31, 2026

 The arrival of reinforcements was so welcomed that the colonists of East Texas gave the Louisianans a special gift: a flag, made of blue silk, about the size of a bath towel, bordered by white fringe.
 The silk featured the likeness of an eagle, wings spread, and below the eagle the words, “First Company of Texan Volunteers from New Orleans.”
 The riflemen carried the flag to San Antonio and the Alamo mission where rebels were preparing to defend their position against the Mexican Army.
 The flag remained at the Alamo, and was captured and sent south as booty of war.

 For almost a century – until 1934, when the flag was discovered by a Texas official in a drawer of the Mexican national archives – the Greys’ banner remained forgotten.
 But in the more than sixty years since the Texas Centennial (when Texans first officially became obsessed with their own history) the piece of faded silk has been the subject of pleadings and requests – and at least one private bounty, of $36,000, for its return by any means.
 A kind of ritual has developed for representatives of the Lone Star State, from Governor John Connally in the mid-Sixties onward, to ask the Mexican government for its return.
 During the Texas Sesquicentennial, for example, U.S. Senator Phil Gramm flew to Mexico City on a one-man mission, promising to return with the banner.
 The Mexican president refused to see him.
 An attempt was later made to attach a clause to the North American Free Trade Agreement, requiring Mexico to give back the flag as a condition of ratification.
 The Mexicans resisted.
 Over recent years, the Greys’ banner has seemed to grow again in importance to Mexico, in direct proportion to which its return is demanded by Texas.
 The plan was to take the flag on loan from the Mexicans for an exhibit and refuse to give it back.
-The devious Governor Bush didn't think of the idea, he's not that smart, he just approved it.
-Even then, as he would later do in the White House he viewed himself as an executive chairman, reviewing options presented to him and making the final call.
-There's a lot of deviousness in foreign affairs and W was apparently cool with that in Austin.
+Governor Bush didn't think of the idea, he's not that smart, he just approved it.
+Even then, as he would later do in the White House, he viewed himself like an executive chairman, reviewing options presented to him and making the final call.
+There's a lot of deviousness in foreign affairs and W was apparently cool with it, even in Austin.

 The State of Texas’ most recent strategy for repatriating the banner dates to a proposal made by a former U.S. Ambassador to Mexico, actor John Gavin.
 Tired of being asked to intercede with the government of Mexico to request its return, in 1982 Gavin suggested instead that Texas officials find something that the Mexicans wanted and trade.
 With Ambassador Gavin’s prompting, authorities in Austin searched the state’s archives.
 Among the “vast amount of property taken” which General Sam Houston reported capturing at the battle San Jacinto (when the Mexican Army was defeated and President Santa Anna captured) were three battle flags, belonging to the battalions of Toluca, Matamoros, and Guerrero.
-The three flags were apparently restored by the state of Texas.)
-Although none of the banners individually had the importance of the Alamo silk, together they became the foundation of the attempt for the Texans to get what they wanted.
+The three flags were apparently restored by the state of Texas.
+Details are scarce.
+Although none of the banners individually has the importance of the Alamo silk, together they became the foundation of the attempt for the Texans to get what they wanted.

 The wheels of state government turn slowly.
 The effort to trade the three Mexican battalion flags for the Greys’ banner began in earnest almost a decade after Ambassador Gavin’s suggestion, with the quixotic intervention of Carlos Truan, state senator from Corpus Christi.
 “It all originated with a conversation I had with the consul of Mexico,” Truan later explained to selected colleagues in the Legislature.
 “We had worked on a couple of projects that resulted in a [good] relationship with Mexico and then in our discussion we just stumbled into the flags and he thought it was a good idea if we could have a display of the flags, not necessarily an exchange of flags, and unfortunately one thing led to another and people assumed, particularly in Mexico, that we wanted to take their flag back and bring it over here.”
 When the project was publicized, the reaction in Mexico was outrage.
 In the earliest grades Mexican schoolchildren are taught that their country’s destiny would have been far different if not for the intervention of Americans, starting with U.S. assistance to the treacherous Texans.
 The idea of returning the flag was, therefore, repugnant south of the Rio Grande.